- Author: Oxykitten

 - AddOns like Questie help you find quest objectives; these are very helpful to level faster but can also feel less immersive than finding things on your own.

 Druid Specific Gameplay Advice

 - When traveling between locations, quests, or even monsters, you’ll always want to use Travel Form for quicker movement speed.
-If you know you can benefit from the full 15 second duration, use Dash whenever it is available for even-quicker traveling speed!
+If you know you can benefit from the full 15 second duration, use Dash whenever it is available for even quicker traveling speed!

 - Your combo points only stick to one enemy.
 Make sure you use them before switching targets, otherwise you’ll have wasted them.

-- If you only want to pull one enemy, but there’s another close nearby, use Entangling Roots to keep one at bay!
+- If you only want to pull one enemy, but there’s another close nearby, use Entangling Roots or Hibernate to keep one at bay!
 You can also use the Nature’s Grasp talent to have this naturally applied to an enemy that attacks you.

 - Stamina – Your next best stat is going to be stamina.
 This increases your max health, allowing you to soak more hits and giving you extra time before needing to cast a heal.